Notice of Pre-AIA or AIA Status

 Regarding claim 5, as seen in Fig.4, the plurality of openings 218 differ is position in the circumferential direction of the toner bottle.

-Regarding claim 6, the opening 218 is positioned on a side which is “opposite” to the position of the end face of the toner bottle which is interpreted to be “directed to a side opposite to a side where the developer storage container is installed”.
+Regarding claim 6, the opening 218 is positioned on a side which is “opposite” to the position of the end face of the toner bottle which allows gas to be discharge to a side of the mount portion opposite to a side of the mount portion where the developer storage container is mounted.

 Kunihiro et al. teach an image forming apparatus 100 (Fig.1) including an image carrier 1, a developing device 2 (which includes developing roller 101) which supplies a developing toner to the image carrier, and a supplying device (see Fig.4) to supply toner to the developing device/roller; the supplying device including a supply space N which is a space where air (gas) flowing (air paths 150,151) within the developing device is directed (applicant’s “supplied” gas flow), a circulation flow path for the toner in which the toner circularly moves which is provided around the supply space N; the circulation flow path including first and second screws 112,113 within first and second “containers” 111d, 111c where the toner is circulated in a circular fashion (Fig.3b), an opening 140 used to discharge the air flow 152 is connected to the supply space; the opening connecting the inside and outside of the supplying device.
 The air in the supply space moves toward and is discharged out of the opening without passing along the toner circulation flow path.
 See par.
 67-77.
 It is noted that airflow 151 occurs due to the rotation of the screw 112 and does not necessarily move along the toner circulation path (along the length of screws 112, 113).